-We offer bereavement counselling and support for all who live, work or study within Kingston.
+We offer bereavement counselling and support for all who live, work or study in Kingston upon Thames

-We are looking for Counsellors, we provide full Bereavement Counselling training, and Supervisors.
-We are also looking for new Trustees to join our Executive Board
+We welcome fundraising volunteers and qualified counsellors.
+We are also looking for Trustees to join our Executive Board.